Embarrassing Failed Prophecies

 The failure of Mrs. White's 1856 prophecy regarding the return of Christ during the lifetime of some present at a conference had failed by the time all those attending the conference had died in the early 1900s.
 This presented a dilemma for the SDA sect.
 What kind of mental gymnastics would need to be performed to now explain it away?

 A theory was soon formulated.
 The failure was not Ellen White's fault.
 It was the Adventist people's fault.
 They failed in their mission, so God had to postpone Christ's return.
+Ellen White wrote in 1883:

 "Yet forty days and Nineveh shall be overthrown."
 (Jonah 3:4)

-Adventists point to this verse as evidence that God changes His mind and prophetic predictions can be nullified.
+SDAs point to this verse as evidence that God changes His mind and prophetic predictions can be nullified.
 Is this true?
 Was Jonah's prophetic message given as an absolute statement of destruction?

 First of all, we know only eight words of Jonah's message.
 It seems unlikely that Jonah spent days or weeks preaching only eight words to the Ninevites.
 We do not know if any conditions were laid out to the Ninevites.
 However, since we have no Biblical evidence of such, let us assume these were the only eight words Jonah spoke.
 Now, let us take a closer look at the words.